 This body of believers is gathered by the Grace of our Lord Jesus Christ, growing in the love of God, and empowered by the Holy Spirit to serve the community by manifesting the teachings of Jesus.
 We believe all Christians are called to serve, and that every member is a minister.

 Austin Heights Baptist Church observes the two New Testament ordinances of Baptism and the Lord's Supper.
-We practice believer's baptism by immersion and our communion is open to all members of the Christian faith.
+We practice believer's baptism by immersion and our communion is open to all.

 “Five families chartered Austin Heights Baptist Church on April 7, 1968, to provide a place of worship in the northeast quadrant of Nacodgoches and because they believed that houses of worship must be open and available to all persons regardless of race or gender.
 Members of Austin Heights met in facilities rented from Redeemer Lutheran Church and Westminster Presbyterian Church until they completed a permanent home at 2806 Appleby Sand Road.”